About Edgar Cayce

 The Area Team is the primary place where our members can join other members in a coordinated activity that contributes to the Work.
 It is a center of vitality and inspiration in its community.
 It is where people can explore the potential of participating in a living process which reaches beyond the confine of the individual.

 The Area Team is formed as a group of interested A.R.E. volunteers located within a geographical area small enough to allow meetings and fellowship gatherings sufficiently often.
 It is a group that begins and operates without a leader in the traditional sense of the word.
 It has a coordinator who serves primarily as a communicator.
-The area team is an integral part of the Region organization, responsible in certain ways to the central organizational group, the Region Core Team and the Region board, and the Area Team is to be always represented on the Region Core Team.
+The area team is an integral part of the A.R.E. and Volunteer Affiliate Inc. (VAI) responsible in certain ways to the central organizational group.

 The functions of the Area Team are threefold: